slinGitHub/CheckmateWeb/index.md

 This programm is not replacing any functionality of XDrip which can be downloaded at [Jamorhams Page](https://jamorham.github.io).

 ### Download APK
-Download the latest Checkmate Version here:
+Download the latest Checkmate version here:

 - [20210409_CheckmateV01.apk](https://github.com/nilsbusch/Slin/edit/gh-pages/index.md)